Manufacturers have an answer to higher costs: Pass them on

 Data from Goldman Sachs shows the average discount on appliances around Memorial Day weekend this year was just 7%, lower than 19% a year ago.
 Whirlpool was the least promotional, with discounts of only 2%, down from 9% a year ago, the data showed.

-The price cuts are expected to be equally modest for the Fourth of July holiday, according to sales executives at Home Depot (HD.N) and Best Buy (BBY.N) stores in Chicago.
+The price cuts are expected to be equally modest for the Fourth of July holiday, according to sales executives at Home Depot and Best Buy stores in Chicago.

 “Prices have gone up and some items are out of stock,” said one of the sales executives.